 - You may attend further short courses from time to time.

-- You may be able to gain Scottish Vocational Qualifications (SVQs) in Offshore Deck Operations at SCQF Level 5.
+- You may be able to gain SVQ in Offshore Deck Operations at SCQF Level 5.

 - You may do some driller qualification courses through the company you work for.

 - After sufficient experience, you could gain promotion to assistant driller then driller.
 This normally takes about 3-4 years.

 - You may perhaps eventually be promoted to toolpusher or oil rig manager.